nginxinc/nginx-amplify-doc/amplify-guide.md

 ### Installing Amplify Agent

-In order to be able to use NGINX Amplify to monitor your infrastructure, you need to install Amplify Agent on each system that has to be checked.
+In order to be able to use NGINX Amplify to monitor your infrastructure, you need to install NGINX Amplify Agent on each system that has to be checked.

-**Note.** Amplify Agent will drop *root* privileges on startup.
+**Note.** The agent will drop *root* privileges on startup.
 It will then use the user ID of the user `nginx` to set its effective user ID.
 The package install procedure will add the `nginx` user automatically unless it's already found in the system.
 If the [user](http://nginx.org/en/docs/ngx_core_module.html#user) directive appears in the NGINX configuration, the agent will pick up the user specified in the NGINX config for its effective user ID (e.g. `www-data`).

 #### Using the Install Script